-Gigantia does not follow, or even remotely resemble, any of the societal models found in those traditions.
+Gigantia does not remotely resemble any European or Asian society.
 Although Gigantia is ruled by a ceremonial king, the country has a matriarchal society, and is run chiefly by women.
 In this sense, it more closely resembles the traditional aboriginal societies of North America and some parts of Africa.
 However, today Gigantia is unique on Earth as a society where men do not lead and are not in control, but are rather celebrated, cherished and desired for their physical attributes - specifically, for their size.
-Gigantean men are far larger, in general, than Gigantean women; despite this, they hold a secondary place to women in Gigantean society, rather like beautiful buildings or art, for a variety of historical and pragmatic reasons.
+Gigantean men are far larger, in general, than Gigantean women; despite this, they hold a secondary place to women in Gigantean society, rather like beautiful buildings or appealing art, for a variety of historical and pragmatic reasons.

 While in western societies one finds the concept of a "trophy wife", in Gigantia there are "trophy husbands".
-As Gigantean society is a matriarchy ruled by women, this makes sense, as women seek to show their success in society or improve their status by marrying a "physically attractive" male.
-Now, it must be noted that throughout recorded Gigantean history, "physically attractive males" have not been at all what the Hollywood film industry or Western advertising would consider "attractive"; no, physically attractive males in Gigantia are and always were big, husky, fat guys; and this preference has grown, so to speak, and Gigantean women now are looking for guys who are well beyond "husky"- today's most "physically attractive" and desireable Gigantean men are enormous, vastly obese fellows.
+As Gigantean society is a matriarchy, this makes sense, as women seek to show their success in society or improve their status by marrying a "physically attractive" male.
+Throughout recorded Gigantean history, "physically attractive males" have not been at all what the Hollywood film industry or Western advertising would consider "attractive"; no, physically attractive males in Gigantia are and always were big, husky, fat guys; and this preference has grown, so to speak, and Gigantean women now are looking for guys who are well beyond "husky"- today's most "physically attractive" and desireable Gigantean men are enormous, vastly obese fellows.
 An "ordinary" Gigantean male today will average 400-500 pounds or more, once his adult weight stabilises (if it ever does).

-The desirable men, though, the social prizes, the "trophy husbands" that so many Gigantean women seek, are bigger, at least 700 pounds.
+The desirable men, though, the social prizes, the "trophy husbands" that so many Gigantean women seek, are bigger specimens, at least 700 pounds.
 This desire for huge men blossoms most fully around the Gigantean Royal Throne.
-The Gigantean Kingship is not hereditary, but earned by merit - and what merits the Kingship is sheer size, raw girth, as measured in mass.
+The Gigantean Kingship is not hereditary, but earned by merit - and what merits the Kingship is sheer size, raw girth, as measured in mass - mass plus mobility.
 By tradition the (ceremonial) Gigantean King is the biggest of the big, the hugest of the huge, the fattest of the fat, the heaviest of the heavy Gigantean men; the King is considered to symbolize all that is Good about Gigantean Manhood - hence modern Gigantean Kings are gigantic, obese behemoths, of earth-shaking size.